Últimas Noticias

-Últimas Noticias is a daily newspaper in Venezuela, currently British-owned and characterized by The Guardian as a "pro-Maduro tabloid".
+Últimas Noticias is a tabloid newspaper in Venezuela founded in 1941 after pro-freedom measures implemented by President Isaías Medina Angarita and was the largest circulated newspaper in Venezuela prior to 2014.
+Le Monde and Reuters described it in 2024 as a "pro-government" newspaper.
+The newspaper became more critical of chavismo in the late 2000s and early 2010s.
+After it was bought in 2013 by British financier Robert Hanson, its editorial line became less critical of the government.

+History

-Últimas Noticias was founded in Caracas on 16 September 1941 after the pro-freedom measures implemented by President Medina Angarita.
+Últimas Noticias was founded in Caracas on 16 September 1941 after the pro-freedom measures implemented by President Isaías Medina Angarita.
 It initially bore the name Diario del Pueblo (the people's newspaper), and was created by Víctor Simone D'Lima, "Kotepa" Delgado, Vaughan Salas Lozada and Pedro Beroes.
 Miguel Ángel Capriles Ayala acquired the majority of the shares in 1948.
 He was the president of La Cadena Capriles, until his death in 1996.
 His son, Miguel Angel Capriles López assumed that position in 1998 until 2013, starting a modernization process that lasted more than 12 years.
 On 16 October 2000 it was relaunched, adopting a more colloquial tone and aiming to be more of a guide to daily life.

-In June 2002 it began printing in colour on every page and launched its Sunday edition aimed to a more middle class audience.
+In June 2002, Ultimas Noticias began printing in colour on every page and launched its Sunday edition aimed to a more middle class audience.
 From 2004 to 2006 it launched four regional editions (for different areas of Greater Caracas) in addition to the national one.
-In 2009 started the integration of all its newspapers with digital platforms and moved to a state-of-the-art facility, the most modern newsroom in the country, in 2012.
+In 2009 it started the integration of all its newspapers with digital platforms and moved to a state-of-the-art facility, the most modern newsroom in the country, in 2012.
 In 2013, the newspaper was sold to an "investment group" that was allegedly more sympathetic to the Venezuelan government for $160–180 million.

-It is known for its direct and lively presentation of news, with a strong emphasis on striking graphics and layout and an extensive use of photographs. Últimas Noticias at its outset was a tabloid consisting of only eight pages and costing just one cent.
-As of 2008, it published 170,000 copies a day (280,000 to 320,000 on Sundays).
-According to its own market studies 96.3% of its readers are from "social sectors C, D and E", the lower-income classes, and its supporters call it "el periódico del pueblo" (the people's newspaper).
-Seventy percent of its circulation is in greater Caracas, while the rest of the country accounts for the remaining 30%.